The History of Rock Music: 1989-1994Raves, grunge, post-rock, trip-hop

 Mouse On Mars (3), the Duesseldorf-based duo of Andi Toma and Jan Werner, applied the post-rock aesthetics to post-techno dance-music.
 The pseudo-psychedelic trance of Vulvaland (jan 1994 - jul 1994) was unusual mainly because of its tragic, gloomy mood, but Iaora Tahiti (? ? - oct 1995) layered elements of dub, jungle, hip-hop inside a shell of warped ambient/cosmic cliches, thus creating a new kind of futurism, one that was not Kraftwerk's paranoia of machines but a very bodily (and current) neurosis.
 Autoditacker (early 1997 - aug 1997) consolidated that style in a baroque synthesis of light polyrhythms and bizarre electronics, while Instrumentals (?
 1995/?
 1997 - oct 1997) was perhaps the most austere enunciation of their deconstruction technique.
 The "thickness" of sound effects on Idiology (? ? - apr 2001) gave rise to an hallucinated symphony of instrumental colors, while assembling a catalog of impossible beats.

 The instrumental quartet Bohren & der Club of Gore (2) penned the modest ambience for piano and guitar of Gore Motel (aug 1994 - ?
 1994).
-That idea transcended its original scope on the double-disc Midnight Radio (oct 1995 - end 1995), whose pieces were rendered hypnotic, subdued, slow, stark and evocative by super-heavy bass notes and catatonic drumming; and finally morphed into the minimal ambient noir jazz of Sunset Mission (? ? - feb 2000) and Black Earth (? ? - oct 2002), with a saxophone replacing the guitar.
+That idea transcended its original scope on the double-disc Midnight Radio (oct 1995 - end 1995), whose pieces were rendered hypnotic, anemic, very slow, stark and evocative by super-heavy bass notes and catatonic drumming; and finally morphed into the minimal ambient noir jazz of Sunset Mission (? ? - feb 2000), their best, and Black Earth (? ? - oct 2002), almost horror, with a saxophone replacing the guitar.